The International Nature of Professional Road Racing

-The French influence is hardly a surprise since the French were one of the first nations to take up road racing, and the Tour de France (1903) is normally regarded as the oldest stage race still being undertaken, and Paris-Roubaix (1896) also being one of the oldest one-day classics.
+The French influence is hardly a surprise since the French were one of the first nations to take up road racing, and the Tour de France (1903) is normally regarded as the oldest stage race still being undertaken, and Paris-Roubaix (1896) is also one of the oldest one-day classics.

 Some of the French words used by commentators are obvious; others are less so.

 A road race begins with the peloton crossing the start line.
 The peloton is the herd or pack of riders, and throughout the race is the name given to group on the road containing the majority of riders.

 Riders in the peloton will use a third less energy than a single rider riding the same stretch of course.
 Of course some riders will have to be at the front of the peloton, but they will normally take it in turns, whilst those in the main body will often be able to virtually freewheel because of the reduced drag.

 The peloton will comprise a number of different teams, occasionally still referred to as l’equipe, in English commentaries.
 The number of teams in the peloton will vary depending on the number invited by the race organisers, and the number of riders on the team will depend on the race, and how far the race has progressed, because there is a relatively high attrition rate within a team.